 Listen to Emmett Till Scenes 3 and 4

-The Emmett Till opera is a sponsored project of Artspire, a program of New York Foundation for the Arts.
-Artspire is a 501 (c) (3) tax-exempt organization and receives individual donations and grant funds for Watkins and Coss's Emmett Till opera.
+The Emmett Till opera is a sponsored project of the New York Foundation for the Arts (NYFA, a 501 (c) (3) tax-exempt organization that receives individual donations and grant funds for Watkins and Coss's Emmett Till opera.